smittytone/Location/README.md

 ## Release Notes

+- 1.4.0
+    - Add support for Google's Timezone API to optionally determine the timezone in which the device is found.
 - 1.3.0
     - Add support for Google's GeoCoding API to optionally reverse geolocate based on co-ordinates.
     - Minor code changes; documentation improvements.